Security proof for quantum cryptography against entanglement-measurement attack: Security proof against entanglement-measurement attack

+It can be seen that no error will be introduced iff $\left\vert \psi^{\pm} \right\rangle$ and the ancillary particles are in a product state.
+In this case, Eve cannot steal any useful information.
+Therefore, entanglement-measurement attack can be defeated by eavesdropping checking using decoy photons.
+Note here that we assume that Eve's entanglement operations act on all particles in the Bell state at the same time; When the entanglement operations only act on one particle of the Bell state, it is easy to verify that $\left\vert \psi^{\pm} \right\rangle$ and the auxiliary particle are still in a product state, which will not be repeated here.

-is the quantum Fourier transform of $\left| k \right\rangle$.
-Let us assume that the information carriers used in a quantum protocol is d-level n-particle GHZ state, which is given by
+Next, let us consider the security proof for d-level-system-based quantum cryptography against the entanglement-measurement attack.
+As mentioned earlier, such protocols mostly use $\{ \left\vert k \right\rangle \}_{k=0}^{d-1}$ and $\{ F \left\vert k \right\rangle \}_{k=0}^{d-1}$ to perform eavesdropping checking.
+We assume that the maximally entangled state used as the information carriers in the protocol is d-level n-particle GHZ state,

+By the way, by setting $d=2$ and $n=3$, one can get the familiar three-particle GHZ state, which is an entangled state frequently adopted in quantum cryptography protocols.

-Let us still assume that Alice sends all the particles in the GHZ states and the decoy photons inserted into the states to Bob, and that Eve intercepts all the particles that sent to Bob.
-In this case, Eve's entanglement action $U$ can be expressed as
+Suppose Alice sends some or all particles in each GHZ state $\left\vert \psi_{GHZ} \right\rangle$ with decoy particles to Bob in the protocol, and Eve intercepts these particles.
+In this case, Eve's entanglement operation $U$ can be expressed as